Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Spaces of norms

 \subsection{Complete valued fields}

-Here and throughout the article, $K$ denotes a field, complete with respect to a (possibly trivial) absolute value $|\cdot|: K \to \R $.
-The value group $|K^*|$ is a subgroup of $\R_+^*$, which is thus either discrete or dense.
-We sometimes use the \emph{additive value group} $\Ga:=\log|K^*|\subset\R$.
+Here and throughout the article, $K$ denotes a \emph{complete valued field}, \ie a field endowed with a (possibly trivial) absolute value $|\cdot|: K \to \R_{\ge 0}$, with respect to which it becomes a complete metric space.
+The value group $|K^\times|$ is a subgroup of $\R_{>0}$, and is thus either discrete or dense.
+We sometimes use the \emph{additive value group} $\Ga_K:=\log|K^\times|\subset\R$.

-Recall that $K$ is \emph{Archimedean} if, for each non-zero $\a\in K$, there exists $n\in\Z$ with $|n\a|>1$.
-This implies that $K$ contains $\Q$, and that the restriction of $|\cdot|$ to $\Q$ is equivalent to the standard absolute $|\cdot|_\infty$, by Ostrowski's theorem.
-As a result, $K$ is a complete field extension of $\R$, and hence $K=\R$ or $\C$, by the Gelfand-Mazur theorem.
+Recall that $K$ is \emph{Archimedean} if, for each nonzero $ a\in K$, there exists $n\in\Z$ with $|n a|>1$.
+This implies that $K$ has characteristic $0$, and hence contains $\Q$, and that the restriction of $|\cdot|$ to $\Q$ is equivalent to the standard absolute $|\cdot|_\infty$, by Ostrowski's theorem.
+As a result, $K$ is a complete field extension of $\R$, and hence $K=\R$ or $\C$ (up to normalization of the absolute value), by the Gelfand--Mazur theorem.